 |Denpasar (Bali)||28 Mar 2022||Daily||Boeing 737|

 From Melbourne, you could visit Delhi, Singapore, Hong Kong, Tokyo, Nadi or Los Angeles by early 2022.
 Only the long LA flight will be on the newer Boeing 787s, though.

 |Route (to/from Brisbane)||Start||Frequency||Aircraft|

-As we previously reported, Qantas will be extending the range on 2 Airbus A330s, so those jets can tackle the longer trans-Pacific missions to Los Angeles and San Francisco.
+As we previously reported, Qantas will be extending the range on two Airbus A330s, so these jets can tackle the longer trans-Pacific missions to Los Angeles and San Francisco.

 Qantas new international flights from Perth

 |Singapore||14 Feb 2022||Daily||Airbus A330|

 |Rome||22 Jun 2022||3x weekly||Boeing 787|